 Have you studied abroad or completed vocational training and would now like to work in this profession in FrankfurtRheinMain (FRM)?
 Then you may need to have your qualifications recognised in Germany.

 The recognition process determines which German qualification is equivalent to your qualifications from abroad.
 Having your qualifications recognized is a requirement for many jobs and for others it is recommended.
 More information on this is available on the website Recognition in Germany.

 Statement of Comparability

 A Statement of Comparability (Zeugnisbewertung) is an official document that confirms your higher education qualifications.
 It is not the same as having your qualifications recognised, but may facilitate access to the German labour market.
 Statements of Comparability are issued by the Central Office for Foreign Education (ZAB).

 In some cases the procedure for having foreign qualifications recognised is straight forward, and in others less so.
 In any case it costs money.
 Please ask the relevant authority in advance how high the fees will be in your case.

-In FrankfurtRheinMain, a region with a very high number of immigrants, there are numerous organisations ready to help free-of-charge in all matters related to the process of recognition of foreign degrees.
+In FrankfurtRheinMain, a region with a lot of newcomers, there are numerous organisations that provide good advice free-of-charge on all matters related to the process of having qualifications recognised.
 IQ Network Hessen offers advice on the telephone or in person on everything related to this process.
 They provide an initial estimate, identify which services are responsible for you, provide information on the costs and duration of the process, and assist you during the whole procedure.

 Many companies in FRM are looking for qualified skilled workers.
 With a qualification that is recognised, you will certainly find a job that will do justice to your qualifications.